k8ssandra/k8ssandra/docs/content/en/docs/topics/repair/_index.md

 ---
-title: "Repair UI"
+title: "Reaper Web Interface for Cassandra repairs"
-linkTitle: "Repair UI"
+linkTitle: "Reaper UI for repairs"
 weight: 3
 description: |
-  Follow these steps to access the Repair Web Interface (Reaper).
+  Use the Reaper Web Interface for Cassandra repairs.
 ---

 Repairs are a critical anti-entropy operation in Apache Cassandra&reg;.
-In the past, there have been many custom solutions to manage them outside of your main Cassandra Installation.
-K8ssandra provides the Repair Web Interface (also known as Reaper) that eliminates the need for a custom solution.
+In the past, there have been many custom solutions to manage them outside of your main Cassandra installation.
+K8ssandra provides the Reaper Web Interface that eliminates the need for a custom solution.
 Just like K8ssandra makes Cassandra setup easy, Reaper makes configuration of repairs even easier.

 **Note:** The requirement for your environment may vary considerably, however the general recommendation is to run a repair operation on your Cassandra clusters about once a week.